LucMiaz/KG/kg/README.md

 `removerectangle(self,rect)` | removes rect from the figure, from Rectangles list and removes the corresponding interval from RangesInter
-`on_pick(self, event)` | removes the interval selectionned while holding right mouse click `toggle_selector(self, event)` | handles key_events
+`on_pick(self, event)` | removes the interval selectionned while holding right mouse click `toggle_selector(self, event)` | handles key_events `discretize(self, zerotime, endtime, deltatime, axis=self.axis) | returns the characteristic function of range(zerotime,endtime, deltatime) in respect to RangeInter.
+Optional argument is the axis where one need to represent the points of the characteristic function.
+If one does not want any graphical representation, give None as axis

 ### Case :